siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_algorithms_heterogeneous_systems"></a>Algorithms

+All of the algorithms provided by EMB² can also be used on heterogeneous systems.
+This allows to transparently offload work on different kinds of compute units, thus leveraging the available hardware resources in an optimal way.
+In the following, we focus on the key concepts&mdash;for more detailed information, please see the source code contained in the `examples` directory.

-All of the algorithms introduced in Chapter [Algorithms](#cha_algorithms) can be used on heterogeneous systems as well.
-Instead of functions, functors or lambdas the algoritm functions accept MTAPI job handles that implement the intended functionality.
+In addition to functions, functors or lambdas, the algorithms accept MTAPI job handles that implement the intended functionality.
 The action functions will be given structures containing the arguments and results according to the signatures used above.
 For the sake of simplicity, CPU actions are used to simulate a heterogeneous system.
-The CPU actions are functions that use the following signature:
+The CPU actions are functions with the following signature:

     void Action(
       const void* args,